YugPatel07/Facial-Emotion-Recognition-using-CNN/README.md

-# Emotion Recognition CNN Model
+# Facial Emotion Recognition using CNN Model

 This project implements a Convolutional Neural Network (CNN) for facial emotion recognition using PyTorch.